By Rick Steves and Risa Laib

 Women in Europe deal with the same health concerns as women in the US, of course, but thinking ahead can improve your chances for a smooth, comfortable trip.

 You can find whatever medications you need in Europe, but you already know what works for you in the US.
 It's easiest to B.Y.O. pills, whether for cramps, yeast infections, or birth control.
 Some health-insurance companies issue only a month's supply of birth control pills at a time; ask for a larger supply for a longer trip.
-Tampons and pads are sold — for more than the US price — at supermarkets, pharmacies, and convenience stores everywhere in Europe.
-But you may not see the range of brands and sizes typical in American supermarkets, so if you prefer a particular type, it's simpler and cheaper to bring what you'll need from home.
+Tampons and pads are sold at supermarkets, pharmacies, and convenience stores everywhere in Europe.
+But you may not see the range of brands and sizes typical in American supermarkets, so if you prefer a particular type, or to avoid having to buy more than you need, it can be simpler and cheaper to bring a supply from home.

 Yeast and Urinary Tract Infections (UTIs)

 Women prone to yeast infections should bring their own over-the-counter medicine (or know the name and its key ingredient to show a pharmacist in Europe).
 Some women get an advance prescription for fluconazole (Diflucan), a powerful pill that cures yeast infections more quickly and tidily than creams and suppositories, though it's not recommended if you're pregnant.

 If you get a yeast infection in Europe and need medication, go to a pharmacy.
 If you encounter a pharmacist who doesn't speak English, use an online translator to translate "yeast infection" to avoid an embarrassing charade.

 Changes in your diet — especially increases in alcohol, coffee, or juice — can cause your bladder to react, leaving you with a UTI.
 If you experience UTI symptoms in Europe, it's best to see a pharmacist right away; you'll be prescribed an antibiotic.